psFried/flo/README.md

 A naive and amateurish attempt at an event stream server.
 This is mostly just a fun/learning project at the moment, so don't get your panties in a bunch if it doesn't work properly (or at all).

+This is a slightly different take on pub/sub.
+For one, all events are persistent.
+They stick around  for a specified amount of time.
+During that time, they can be read by many _consumers_.
+Events each have a hierarchical _namespace_.
+Instead of publishing a message to a topic, _producers_ produce an event that has a _namespace_ as an attribute. _Consumers_ can read events from many namespaces by using a Glob pattern.
+This allows different consumers to read different and overlapping subsets of the events in the stream.
+This allows, for example, creating a consumer that listens to all the events in the system for the sake of monitoring, while other consumers might each only read a small portion of the events in the overall stream.

 Installation
 ------------